scjurgen/TeensyAudioLooperPOC/README.md

 # TeensyAudioLooperPOC
 4channel Audio Looper with Teensy 3.6

-Just a proove of concept.
+Just a proof of concept.
 And it works :)

 you need some raw audio files on the SD card and name them accordingly.